Concordium/concordium-base/smart-contracts/docs/src/references/simulate-context.rst

 Policy
 ======

-Both the init- and receive-context contains a list of policies of the sender.
+Both the init- and receive-context contain a list of policies of the sender.
 Such a policy is represented as a JSON Object.

 Example: